qiboteam/qibocal/doc/source/getting-started/validation.rst

       parameters:
         ...

-The execution will be interrupted in this case if the :math:`\chi^2` exceed `chi_max_value`.
+The execution will be interrupted in this case if the :math:`\chi^2` exceeds `chi_max_value`.

 Adding a custom validator at runtime